netsoft-ruidias/ha-custom-component-precoscombustiveis/README.md

     name: Ultima Actualização de Preço
 title: GALP Irmãos Peres, Lda
 ```
-which will result in the following card:
+Which will result in the following card:

 ![Sample Card](https://github.com/netsoft-ruidias/ha-custom-component-precoscombustiveis/blob/main/docs/samplecard.png?raw=true)

 # Legal notice
+This is a personal project and isn't in any affiliated with, sponsored or endorsed by [DGEG](https://www.dgeg.gov.pt/).

 All product names, trademarks and registered trademarks in (the images in) this repository, are property of their respective owners.
 All images in this repository are used by the project for identification purposes only.